×

 Professional indemnity coverage through your MDO

-In summary, if you hold a professional indemnity policy and your scope of practice includes prescribing or administering vaccines, you will be covered in a similar way to other vaccination programs in the event of an adverse reaction following vaccination.
+If you hold a professional indemnity policy and your scope of practice includes prescribing or administering vaccines, you will be covered in a similar way to other vaccination programs in the event of an adverse reaction following vaccination.
+Contact your MDO directly regarding your coverage.

 Department of Health (DoH) resources

-You can subscribe to receive the DoH 'COVID-vaccine updates' direct to your inbox.
+You can subscribe to receive DoHAC updates.

 Therapeutic Goods Administration resources